FDA advisers move COVID-19 shots closer for kids under 5

-The Food and Drug Administration’s outside vaccine advisers gave a thumbs-up to Moderna’s two shots for the littlest kids.
-The panel is set to vote later Wednesday on whether to also recommend Pfizer’s three-shot series for those youngsters.
+The Food and Drug Administration’s vaccine advisers gave a thumbs-up to vaccines from Moderna and Pfizer for the littlest kids.

-Dr. Peter Marks, FDA’s vaccine chief, opened the meeting with data showing a “quite troubling surge” in young children’s hospitalizations during the omicron wave and noted that 442 children under 4 have died during the pandemic.
+Dr. Peter Marks, FDA’s vaccine chief, opened the meeting with data showing a “quite troubling surge’’ in young children’s hospitalizations during the omicron wave, and noted 442 children under 4 have died during the pandemic.
 That’s far fewer than adult deaths, but should not be dismissed in considering the need for vaccinating the youngest kids, he said.

 The two vaccines use the same technology but there are differences.
 In a call with reporters earlier this week, vaccine experts noted that the shots haven’t been tested against each other, so there’s no way to tell parents if one is superior.

-“That is a really important point,”′ said Dr. Jesse Goodman of Georgetown University, a former FDA vaccine chief.
-“You can’t compare the vaccines directly.”
+“You can’t compare the vaccines directly,” said Dr. Jesse Goodman of Georgetown University, a former FDA vaccine chief.

 Pfizer’s vaccine is for children 6 months through 4 years; Moderna’s vaccine is for 6 months through 5 years.

 Moderna’s shots are one-quarter the dose of the company’s adult shots.
 Two doses appeared strong enough to prevent severe illness but only about 40% to 50% effective at preventing milder infections.
-Moderna has added a booster to its study and expects to eventually offer one.
+Moderna added a booster to its tests and expects to eventually offer one.

 Pfizer’s shots are just one-tenth its adult dose.
 Pfizer and partner BioNTech found that two shots didn’t provide enough protection in testing, so a third was added during the omicron wave.